 The timing isn't coincidental.
 Amazon's been facing mounting pressure as audiobook consumption exploded during the pandemic and never retreated.
 Industry data shows audiobook revenue in the U.S. hit $2.1 billion in 2025, up 18% year-over-year, while ebook sales remained relatively flat.
 Readers increasingly want both formats, and until now, Amazon's siloed approach meant buying each separately at full price with no meaningful integration.

 Apple Books has allowed users to switch between reading and listening since 2020, with progress syncing automatically for titles that offer both formats.
-Play Books rolled out similar functionality in 2021.
+Google Play Books rolled out similar functionality in 2021.
 Amazon's delay in matching these features has been particularly glaring given that it owns both the dominant ebook platform (Kindle) and the leading audiobook service (Audible).